 Meow!
 These homemade black cat cookies are fun Halloween dog treats for lucky dogs who happen to cross their paths.
 Bad luck?
 Perhaps for the cats…hehe… We’ve shared an easy biscuit dog treat dough option below, but similar black cat cookies can made using your favourite roll-and-cut dog treat recipe or adapted as human cookies.
+As a side note from the blog dogs of Dalmatian DIY, this dough also works great for other black shapes, too.
+See an example of it in use for edible naughty list Christmas lump of coal treats below.

 Creating Homemade Halloween Black Cat Cookies